 No. Dryden WoodOil is a migrating oil, which means it will not penetrate through film building products.
 Additionally, if Dryden WoodOil is used with or over the top of another product, guarantees and warranties will not be able to be honoured on either of the products.

 No. When applying Dryden WoodOil to new timber, one coat should be applied now and the second coat 30-90 days after (depending on WoodOil used and climate conditions of your timber).
+When applying after a strong wash, add a second coat after 3-6 months.

 It’s neither.
 Dryden WoodOil is a migrating oil that doubles as a water-repellent, non-filming, timber protector.